cellvia/foldify/README.md

 server side and client side support (via supplied browserify transform)
 can return a tree structure, keeps track where in the structure to evaluate without polluting object itself
 can include npm modules or subfolders of npm modules (if you want to grab specific folder of css/less files from a module for example)
-is functional (continuously returns itself as a function, endlessly iterable)
+can be folded endlessly
-can whitelist / blacklist files or properties at each iteration (using [minimatch](https://github.com/isaacs/minimatch)) compatible with for...in (no prototype properties to sort through) tests in both server and browser
+whitelist / blacklist files or properties at each iteration (using [minimatch](https://github.com/isaacs/minimatch)) compatible with for...in (no prototype properties to sort through) tests in both server and browser